It is entirely possible to increase agricultural output in Africa and other developing countries.

 Furthermore, in order to increase agricultural output in developing countries, there is the need reduce the current high levels of post-harvest losses.

-One vital step towards reducing the huge post-harvest losses suffered by farmers across the developing world is to invest heavily in technology.
+One vital step towards reducing the huge post-harvest losses suffered by farmers in Africa is to invest heavily in technology.
 In addition, these countries need to introduce other practices that will ensure effective preservation of farm produce.

 When improved agricultural storage facilities are accessible to farmers, they will have the motivation to remain in the agricultural sector and to produce more.